Come On Over (Jessica Simpson song): Critical reception

 Billboard.com described the song as "Sexy and flirtatious" adding that "'Come On Over' is everything it needs to be—undeniably country and not forced.
 Under watchful maestro John Shanks and Brett James, Simpson shines on a steel guitar-laden track that finds her pleading with a beau to drop everything for a little loving."
 Rolling Stone said that "Surprisingly, her first twangy single is a slick treat", and that "Simpson keeps it simple and on a Shania Twain-esque foot-stomper built on energetic acoustic and slide guitars."

 The song was nominated for a 2008 CMT fan-voted online award in the category of best "(What?
 I've Always Been Country) Crossover Artist", but lost to Darius Rucker's "Don't Think I Don't Think About It."

 Chart performance

 In the United States, "Come on Over" became the most-added song to country radio for the week of June 6, 2008, debuting at number 41 on the Billboard Hot Country Songs chart.
 It broke a record held by Miranda Lambert ("Me and Charlie Talking") and Brad Cotter ("I Meant To") for highest-debuting first chart entry by a solo artist; both artists debuted at number 42 on that same chart.
-Achievement entering reached Billboard Hot 100 at number sixty-five, becoming Simpson's first song to enter to this list since 2006.
-Also managed to position in Billboard Digital Songs at No. 41.
+The song peaked at number 18 on the chart.
+On July 12, 2008, the song peaked at number sixty-five on the Billboard Hot 100.
 As of July 2014, "Come on Over" has sold 470,000 paid digital downloads in the United States, according to Nielsen SoundScan.
-However, the song was a success and peaked at 18th in Hot Country Songs.

-In Canada the song debuted at number eighty-eight, weeks later peaked at number sixty, due to the moderate digital sales.
-Internationally the song was released only in the UK.
+In Canada, the song debuted at number eighty-eight and peaked at number sixty.